Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: SS-HORSE method

-Within our SS-HORSE-NCSM approach, we consider a channel where a neutron is scattered by a nucleus with $A$ nucleons.
-The phase shift calculations start from the the NCSM eigenenergies $E_{i}^{A+1}$ corresponding to a set of pairs of the NCSM basis parameters~$N^{i}_{\max}$ and~$\hbar\Omega^{i}$, with index~$i$ signifying a given pair, for the whole (${A+1}$)-particle system, as well as of the ground state energies~$E_{i}^A$ of the target nucleus with the same~$\hbar\Omega^{i}$ and the excitation quanta~$N^{i}_{\max}$ or~$N^{i}_{\max}-1$ depending of the parity of the states of interest of the (${A+1}$)-particle system.
+Consider a channel of neutron scattering by a nucleus with $A$ nucleons.
+The phase shift calculations within the SS-HORSE approach start from the calculation of the set of the NCSM eigenenergies $E_{i}^{A+1}$ with some set of the NCSM basis parameters~$N^{i}_{\max}$ and~$\hbar\Omega^{i}$ for the whole (${A+1}$)-particle system, as well as of the ground state energies~$E_{i}^A$ of the target nucleus with the same~$\hbar\Omega^{i}$ and the excitation quanta~$N^{i}_{\max}$ or~$N^{i}_{\max}-1$ depending of the parity of the states of interest of the (${A+1}$)-particle system.
+The respective relative motion energy is the difference